top of page

 haas_2CA_trailer_2.jpg

-HAAS 2CA
+Haas 2CA

 The Haas rocket series was named after Austrian-Romanian medieval rocket pioneer Conrad Haas (1509-1579),.
 The series ranges from a small orbital launcher able to launch 10kg of payload to LEO, up to a heavy launcher able to put 60 tons of payload to LEO.